-- Biology (Cell/Molecular Biology Track) major checklist (PDF)
+- Biology major — Cell/Molecular Biology track (PDF)

-- Biology (Ecology/Environmental Biology Track) major checklist (PDF)
+- Biology major — Ecology/Environmental Biology track (PDF)

-The Biology Department offers a program which provides students with a solid and comprehensive foundation in biology, preparing them to enter a variety of professional fields or transfer to a graduate or health-professional program.
-Students majoring in Biology may earn either a Bachelor of Arts degree or a Bachelor of Science degree, both of which require a minimum of 35 hours in Biology.
-Bachelor of Arts degree candidates must show competence at the intermediate level of a foreign language.
+The Biology Department offers a program which provides students with a comprehensive foundation in biology, preparing them to enter a variety of professional fields or transfer to a graduate or health-professional program.

-Biology majors are required to take a set of core courses: Biology 121, 122, 308, 317, 360, and 420.
-In addition, majors must take Chemistry 221, 222, and 331; Math 131; Physics 201 and 202; and a statistics course.
+Biology majors are required to take a set of core courses: BIOL 121, 122, 308, 317, 350, and 420.
+In addition, majors must take CHEM 221, 222, and 331; MATH 131; PHYS 201 and 202; and a statistics course.
 Students are encouraged to conduct a senior thesis project.
-Students must maintain a 2.5 grade average overall and attain a C or better in all required math and science courses.
+Students must maintain a 2.50 grade average overall and attain a C or better in all required math and science courses.

-To enhance the scope of their education, students are also encouraged to enroll in at least three hours of career experience/internship.
+To enhance the scope of their education and meet the requirement of the General Education program, students are also encouraged to enroll in at least three hours of career experience/internship or participate in a Study Tour.
 The Biology Department and the Career Services Office will assist the student in locating a suitable position.

-A Biology minor requires a minimum of 20 hours in departmental courses, to include Biology 121, 122, 308 and 360.
+A Biology minor requires a minimum of 20 hours in departmental courses, to include BIOL 121, 122, 308, and 361.
 The remaining courses may be selected from any other department course listings at the 200 level or above.
-Students must maintain a 2.0 GPA overall and pass all Biology courses with a C or better.
+Students must maintain a 2.00 GPA overall and pass all biology courses with a C or better.

-To be eligible for Honors in Biology, students must attain at least a 3.4 GPA in biology courses by the end of their junior year.
+To be eligible for Honors in Biology, students must attain at least a 3.40 grade point average in biology courses by the end of their junior year.
 In addition, students must complete a written thesis project which includes original research.
 In order to undertake such a project, eligible students must submit a thesis proposal which is accepted by a thesis advisor who will assist them in the design of the project.